gtortone/Minty/README.md

 - drag and drop `Minty.uf2` inside root directory

 Setup ROMs:
-- copy your ITV ROM to root directory (rename ROM file names to 8 character + .bin extension)
+- copy your ITV ROM to root directory
 - if ROM name is included in [cfg/0game-maps.csv](cfg/0game-maps.csv) you do not need to add config (.cfg) file
 - enjoy your PiRTOII cart with Minty firmware !